 10. Capote

-Featuring one of the finest performances ever put onscreen by the late great Philip Seymour Hoffman, ‘Capote’ is a biographical drama that depicts the events during American novelist Truman Capote’s writing of a book based on a real life murder case.
-He travels to Kansas in order to study and research the case and eventually ends up developing a bond with one of the killers.
+Featuring one of the finest performances ever put onscreen by the late great Philip Seymour Hoffman, ‘Capote’ is a biographical drama that depicts the events during American novelist Truman Capote’s writing of a book based on a real-life murder case.
+He travels to Kansas to study and research the case, and eventually, he develops a bond with one of the killers.
 Hoffman is beyond brilliant in the lead role, delivering a performance of striking vulnerability and displaying enormous compassion whilst also managing to physically embody the various aspects of his character.
 The film won numerous awards and accolades and was widely considered to be on of the best movies of 2005.

 Read More: Best Movies of 2009